thomasloven/round-slider/README.md

 - `handleSize` - Radius of handle in pixels (default: 6)
 - `disabled` - Boolean property disabling the slider (default: false)
+- `rtl` - Boolean property to have the slider move Right to Left (default: false)

 ## Events